Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Implementation

 where in this context $dfc = \sqrt{\frac{NT}{(N - G)(T - C)}}$.
 The standard error estimator is identical for the split sample version except there are many more combination clusters by the nature of this split sample estimators clustering method.

-Finally, we also apply Jackknife bias corrections to the estimators to reduce both the approximation bias and the incidental parameter bias of the various estimates.
-We follow \cite{fernandez2016individual} to estimate the jackknife bias corrected analog to each estimator as follows.
+Finally, in our Monte Carlo simulations below we also explore whether Jackknife bias correction methods are able to reduce the approximation bias and the incidental parameter bias of the various estimates.
+We do not have any theoretical results on the leading order bias of the various estimates, but we nevertheless we follow \cite{fernandez2016individual} to estimate the jackknife bias corrected analog to each estimator as follows.
 This procedure is closely related to \cite{Dhaene2015split}.
 First, split the sample along the $i$ dimension into two $N/2$ by $T$ samples.
 For each of these samples run and call the related estimates from estimator $E$, $\widehat\beta^{1,1}_E$ and $\widehat\beta^{1,2}_E$, respectively.
 Repeat this process along the $t$ dimension to return $\widehat\beta^{2,1}_E$ and $\widehat\beta^{2,2}_E$.
 Then the final jackknife bias corrected analog for estimator $E$ is

 where $\widehat\beta_E$ is simply the estimate without any sample split.
 We maintain the assumption that standard errors are the same across split samples so we can simply take the standard error estimate from the whole sample.